Aissac/radiant-member-extension/README.md

       })
     </script>

 When there is a failed login we set the `flash[:error] = "Couldn't log you in as Member Email"`.
-To see the flash you need to put in the `MEMBER_LOGIN_PATH` page the following snippet:
+To see the flash you need to put in the `Member.login_path` page the following snippet:

     <div id="flash" style="display:none"></div>
     <script type="text/javascript">